chessmadridista/chessmadridista/README.md

-- 👋 Hi, I’m @chessmadridista
+👋 Hello, I'm Lavanya Mishra!

-- 👀 I’m interested in creating projects related to non corporate areas such as sports, art, books, fashion and the like.
+👀 I'm an enthusiastic individual passionate about projects in non-corporate areas such as sports, art, books, meditation, health, fitness, and chess.
+I love exploring the intersections between these fields and leveraging technology to create innovative solutions.

-- 🌱 I’m currently learning Vue JS.
-- 💞️ I’m looking to collaborate on any interesting projects involving Python, HTML, CSS, JS, Vue or any other technology stacks.
+🌱 Currently, I'm focusing on mastering React, a powerful JavaScript framework for building interactive and responsive user interfaces.
+It's an exciting journey of learning and experimentation that enables me to enhance the user experience of my projects.

+💡 I'm actively seeking collaboration opportunities for interesting projects.
+My skill set includes Python, TypeScript, Vue, React and other technology stacks.
+If you have any compelling ideas or projects you'd like to work on together, I'd be thrilled to hear about them!

-- 📫 How to reach me: Message me here if you have some interesting ideas :).
-You can mail me as well at lavanyamishra1996@gmail.com
+📬 Feel free to reach out to me here with your intriguing ideas or questions.
+You can also contact me via email at lavanyamishra1996@gmail.com.

+✨ Let's connect and bring our creative visions to life!

 <!---
 chessmadridista/chessmadridista is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.